soster/adventex/README.md

 # Adventex
-A simple interactive fiction (text adventure) game with its own adventure system.
+Adventex is a simple interactive fiction (text adventure) game with its own adventure system.
 The adventure is defined by a couple of json files.

 ## Prerequisites
 You need node.js and npm